olmozavala/ISC_5935_HM1_PythonBasics/README.md

-# Python basics assigment
+# Python basics assignment

 The objective of this homework is to review some basics concepts of python, together with the basics of [NumPy](https://numpy.org/doc/stable/user/absolute_beginners.html) and [Matplotlib](https://matplotlib.org/stable/tutorials/introductory/quick_start.html#sphx-glr-tutorials-introductory-quick-start-py).

-All of your answers must be written in a file called `answers_module.py` at the 'root' folder of this repo (except the last question).
+For ths assignment you need to make a markdown report file called `report.md` with the answers to the questions bellow and the code you used to solve them.
+In order for the autograding to work properly, all of your answers must be written in a file called `answers_module.py` at the 'root' folder of this repo (except the last question).

 ## Loops, conditionals, recursive functions (5 pts)
 1) Make a function called **myrec** that computes $f(x) = 2*x - f(x-1)$ for values greater than 0 (0 if x == 0).